Xetibo/ReSet-Doc/templates/glossary.typ

     use_show: use_show_ref, "Minimal Environment", [
       A window manager or compositor without the usually bundled applications expected from a full desktop environment.
-While feature amount vary, usually only window management and low level configuration are provided out of the box.
+While feature amount vary, usually only window management and low-level configuration are provided out of the box.
     ],
   )<minimal_environment>
   #glossary_entry(